kevoree-modeling/tutorial/step3_reflexive/README.md

 The visit API is available on any KObject.
 This API is composed by two methods **visit** and **visitAttributes**.

-Using the visit method, one can pass all children objects from the source of the visit:
+Using the visit method, one can pass through all children objects of the source of the visit:

 ```java
 city.visit(elem -> {